Technology-for-the-Poorest-Billion/2025-Majicom-WaterCooling-passive/interim/ExperimentalOishi.md

 ## Experimental Method

-To test evaporative cooling performance, I developed a **controlled model** using:
+To test evaporative cooling performance, a developed **controlled model** is used:

 - 1L plastic bottles (representing kiosk containers)
 - A small 3–5L bucket acting as an airflow chamber